 - A bachelor's degree in science or engineering from an approved college or university;

-- A minimum grade point average (GPA) of 3.0 overall or 2.75 overall and 3.0 over the last 60 semester hours of undergraduate and graduate credit;
+- A minimum grade point average (GPA) of 3.0 overall;

-- A combined score of 300 on the verbal, quantitative and analytical sections of the Graduate Record Examination (GRE)1.
+- A combined score of 300 on the verbal, quantitative and analytical sections and at least 3.0 in the writing section of the Graduate Record Examination (GRE).